JuliaObjects/ConstructionBase.jl/src/constructorof.md

 julia> constructorof(S)(1,2,4)
 ERROR: AssertionError: a + b == checksum
 ```
-Instead `ctor` can be any object that satisfies the following properties:
+Instead `constructor` can be any object that satisfies the following properties:
 * It must be possible to reconstruct an object from its fields:
 ```julia
 ctor = constructorof(typeof(obj))